Dakhla Morocco: Kitesurf Lagoon at the Sahara's Edge

 By Air

 Royal Air Maroc operates direct flights from Casablanca to Dakhla Airport (VIL).
-The flight takes approximately 2.5 hours.
-Flights also connect through Laayoune.
-This is the practical option for most visitors -- it transforms a multi-day road journey into a straightforward connection.
+The flight typically takes a little over two hours.
+Connections via Laayoune are also possible.
+For most visitors this is the practical option -- it turns a very long road journey into a straightforward connection.
+Schedules and durations change, so confirm with the airline when you book.

 By Road